4.5 Estimated financial implications for the health budget

 Page last updated: September 2016

-- Estimate the net change in the number of prescriptions processed by the DHS for payment (and, if appropriate, the net change in the number of authorities by the DHS) for six years using the relevant spreadsheet of the Excel workbook (Subsection 4.5.1)
+- Estimate the net change in the number of prescriptions processed by Services Australia for payment (and, if appropriate, the net change in the number of authorities by Services Australia) for six years using the relevant spreadsheet of the Excel workbook (Subsection 4.5.1)

 - Estimate the extent of net change in the number of each type of affected MBS items provided for six years, and the net financial implications for the MBS in each year over six years using the relevant spreadsheet of the Excel workbook (Subsection 4.5.2)